Albakkour/Intelligent-Autonomous-Systems/macOS.md

 ```bash
 xhost +
 ```
+This will start XQuarz, and it will open up your unix window system for world-wide access :-)

+Make sure that XQuarz is running when starting your Docker container.

 When you want to run your container, you need to mount the host’s X11 socket directory (/tmp/.X11-unix).
 Therefore, you need to use